Kotlin/KEEP/proposals/stdlib/durations-and-clocks.md

 has exceeded the given timeout value.
 This requires operating two entities: the `ClockMark` and the timeout `Duration`.

 Instead the `ClockMark` can be displaced by the given `Duration` value to get another `ClockMark` representing timeout expiration point in future.
-The function `elapsed` invoked on the latter `ClockMark` will return negative values while the timeout is not expired, and positive values if it is.
+The function `elapsedNow` invoked on the latter `ClockMark` will return negative values while the timeout is not expired, and positive values if it is.
+For convenience, instead of checking `elapsedNow` function returning a negative duration one can use `hasPassedNow`/`hasNotPassedNow` functions of the `ClockMark`.
 This way timeout can be represented by a single `ClockMark` instead of `ClockMark` and `Duration`.

 ## Similar API review